 Lossy vs Lossless Compression

+In our increasingly digital age, where vast amounts of data are generated and transmitted daily, the importance of efficient compression techniques cannot be overstated.
 When it comes to reducing the size of your images for the web there are different types of compression you can choose from.
-In today’s post we will look at lossy vs lossless compression and the advantages and disadvantages of both methods.
+In today's post we will look at lossy vs lossless compression and the advantages and disadvantages of both methods.
 There is no right or wrong method, it comes down to a decision of what you think might work best for your website and environment based on a number of different factors.

 Lossy compression refers to compression in which some of the data from the original file (JPEG) is lost.
 The process is irreversible, once you convert to lossy, you can't go back.
 And the more you compress it, the more degradation occurs.
 JPEGs and GIFs are both lossy image formats.
 By default WordPress uses a lossy compression rate of 90 percent to optimize JPEG images when creating preview images.
 You can change this using the filter jpeg_quality in your